-Meituan ("the Company") was incorporated in the Cayman Islands on September 25, 2015 as an exempted company with limited liability under the laws of the Cayman Islands.
+Kuaishou Technology (the "Company") was incorporated in the Cayman Islands on February 11, 2014 as an exempted company with limited liability.
 The registered office is at PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands.
-The Company's Class B shares have been listed on the Main Board of the Hong Kong Stock Exchange since September 20, 2018.
+The Company completed the listing on the Main Board of The Stock Exchange of Hong Kong Limited on February 5, 2021 ("IPO").

 The Company is an investment holding company.
-The Company and its domestic subsidiaries, including structured entities (collectively, the "Group"), offers diversified daily goods and services in the broader retail by leveraging technology.
+The Company and its subsidiaries, including structured entities (collectively, the "Group"), provides online marketing services, live streaming services and other services to its customers.